ankane/setup-postgres/README.md

 ## Options

-Specify the user (defaults to the operating system user, which is `runner`)
+Specify the user (defaults to the operating system user, which is `runner` on Linux and Mac, and `runneradmin` on Windows)

 ```yml
     - uses: ankane/setup-postgres@v1